gear-foundation/gear-wiki/docs/examples/multisig-wallet.md

 # Multisig Wallet

 ## Introduction
-Multisignature wallets are cryptocurrency wallets that require one or more private keys to sign and send a transaction.
+Multisignature wallets are cryptocurrency wallets that require one or more private keys to sign and authorize a transaction.

-Imagine a bank vault that requires more than one key to open: That’s a little how multisignature cryptocurrency wallets work.
+To illustrate, think of a bank vault that demands multiple keys to unlock; this analogy captures the essence of how multisignature cryptocurrency wallets operate.

-Multisignature proponents argue that multisignature is the most secure and fail-proof way to store cryptocurrency.
-Even if a thief gets his hands on one of your wallets, for example, they still won’t be able to access your account without the keys to the other wallets in the setup.
+Advocates of multisignature wallets argue that they offer the most secure and fail-proof method for storing cryptocurrency.
+Even if a thief were to obtain one of your wallet keys, they would still be unable to access your account without the keys associated with the other wallets in the setup.

-This article explains the programming interface, data structure, basic functions and explains their purpose.
-It can be used as is or modified to suit your own scenarios.
-Anyone can easily create their own application and run it on the Gear Network.
-The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/multisig-wallet).
+This article provides an explanation of the programming interface, data structure, basic functions, and their respective purposes.
+It can be used as-is or customized to fit your specific needs.
+Anyone can easily create their own application and deploy it on the Gear Network.
+The source code is accessible on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/multisig-wallet).

 ## Logic